joshbegley/nyt-latest/README.md

 `Gleyber Torres is coming back to Detroit for a second season, once again giving the Tigers the type of reliable hitter they need more of in their lineup.`\
 https://nytimes.com/athletic/6795616/2025/11/18/gleyber-torres-detroit-tigers-qualifying-offer/

-**WSL official alleges 'fear to raise grievances' to referee body, tribunal hears**\
+**WSL official alleges 'fear to raise grievances' with referee body, tribunal hears**\
 `The PGMOL denies all the allegations against them.`\
 https://nytimes.com/athletic/6817938/2025/11/18/lisa-benn-pgmol-tribunal/